 Birmingham, Alabama is very easy to visit from Atlanta.
 If you have a car it’s just a couple of hours.
 If you don’t have a car, you can get from Atlanta to Birmingham with an 8 dollar bus ticket.
 Alabama has quite a few cities worth visiting, especially if you are interested in learning about the Civil Rights Movement.

-Another city every American should visit is Philadelphia.
+Another city every American should visit on their trip to visit all 50 states is Philadelphia.
 The Declaration of Independence and the Constitution were both written here.
 Ben Franklin is the town’s most famous son, even though he wasn’t born there.
 No AMERICA trip is complete without a stop in Philly.

 Because I live in New York, I went to Philadelphia as a short trip over Labor Day weekend by bus.
 I’ve heard rumors that Philadelphia has an airport, but I don’t believe them.
 Labor Day is an excellent time to visit Philly because everyone leaves for the beach, so you’ll kind of have the city to yourself.
-Also the weather will be lovely.
+Also, the weather will be lovely.

 I visited Kentucky, Tennessee, Mississippi, Arkansas, and Missouri in one two week trip, and I do think it would make a nice road trip.
+Or an unnecessarily complicated trip involving several airplanes, which is what I did.
+Potato, Potahto.
 But it’s really cheap to get from Louisville to our next destination by bus.

 Don’t sleep on Mississippi when you visit all 50 states!
 Jackson, Mississippi, the state capital, has a lot of cultural attractions and potholes, and it’s a great base to explore the state.
 Vicksburg and Natchez are both excellent day trips from Jackson.
 You can even visit both in one day.
 I strongly recommend visiting during Spring Pilgrimage, when the historic homes of Natchez open up for tourists.